HVAC Maintenance Checklist

 Photo Credit: Pexels

-Keep an eye on your doors and windows and make sure they’re properly sealed to help keep cool air in and hot air out.
-This simple task can help lower energy bills and ensure your system maintains an optimal efficiency rating.
+Make sure your doors and windows are properly sealed to help keep cool air in and hot air out.
+This easy task can help lower energy bills and ensure your HVAC system maintains an optimal efficiency rating.

 Check the Batteries in the Carbon Monoxide Detector and Thermostat